Meat is not only scrumptious, but it's a significant source of protein in human diets around the world.

 3. South Korea

-A variety of meats are available (mostly beef and pork), marinated in tasty flavors and of various cuts and qualities.
+Many types of meat are available (mostly beef and pork), marinated in tasty flavors and of various cuts and qualities.

-I was particularly fond of pork bulgogi, but samgyeopsal pork belly is one of the most popular pieces of meat in the country.
+I was particularly fond of pork bulgogi, but samgyeopsal pork belly is one of the country's most popular pieces of meat.

-Korean meat is often eaten with leaves of lettuce, chilies, garlic, and washed down with soju.
+Korean meat is often eaten with lettuce leaves, chilies, and garlic and washed down with soju.

 4. Kenya